We endeavour to make our facilities as accessible to as many people as possible. To help plan your visit, please go to our access page.

-A £5 toll is charged for each car visiting the forest to access the Forest Drive and car parks (a short stay option of £1.50 for one hour is also available).
-A season ticket ('Discovery Pass') is available from Hamsterley Cafe or online, cost £43 for one year and provides free parking.
-Visiting groups are also required to pay for parking at the rate of £10 per minibus and £15 per coach.
+A £6 toll is charged for each car visiting the forest to access the Forest Drive and car parks (a short stay option of £1.50 for one hour is also available).
+On Bank Holiday weekends during Easter, May and August this toll will be £10 per car.
+A season ticket ('Discovery Pass') is available on-site from the information point, Hamsterley Cafe or online.
+The cost is £45 for one year and provides free parking.
+Visiting groups are also required to pay for parking at the rate of £12 per minibus and £18 per coach.

 When is it open?

 The Forest is open for access on foot, bike and by horse 24 hours a day.
 The Forest Drive is open from 8am to 8pm (April to September) and 8am-5pm at all other times.
 Please note, the section from Grove Car Park to Blackling Hole is only open April to October 9am-4pm.